 What is the Single-Ease Question (SEQ) and how does it work?
 Everything you need to know about quantifying the usability of tasks in a task-based usability test.

-A side-by-side comparison of two psychometric surveys – the System Usability Scale and the Post-Study System Usability Questionnaire – for measuring overall system usability, with our advice on picking one to use for your study.
+A quick run down and comparison of some popular psychometric surveys – the System Usability Scale, the Post-Study System Usability Questionnaire, and the Standardized User Experience Percentile Rank Questionnaire – for measuring overall system usability and other psychometrics, with our advice on picking one to use for your study.